mcdemarco/the-new-kitchen-cookbook/cookies/biscotti.md

 Mix in the remaining ingredients.
 Lightly flour and roll the dough into one or two logs 2 inches in diameter.

 Place on a greased baking sheet or parchment paper.
 Bake 25 minutes.
 Remove from the oven, slice diagonally into 1/2 inch thick slices.
 Bake 10 minutes on sliced side, then flip and bake until slightly browned.

 To harden further, dry in the oven at 250°.

+## Variants

+Use chocolate chips instead of almonds.
+(According to [this recipe](http://www.foodnetwork.com/recipes/giada-de-laurentiis/chocolate-anise-cookies-recipe.html), you should be able to go as high as 1 1/2 c., but I didn't risk it.)